rhomobile/rhomobile-docs/docs/en/hosted/tutorial/rhoconnect.3.md

 </p>

 Now that you have your RhoConnect server successfully syncing to your back-end application, you're ready to move on to more advanced topics using RhoConnect such as PUSH notifications, RhoConnect plug-ins, and sync conflict resolution to name a few.
 For more information on these and other topics, refer to our [RhoConnect Guides](../../rhoconnect/introduction).

+For a tutorial on deploying your RhoConnect app in the cloud, continue on to the next page.